GET STARTED | Get Your Fair Cash Offer Today

 Cons:

-• You’re still responsible for mortgage payments, taxes, and repairs while waiting
+• You’re still responsible for mortgage payments, taxes, and repairs while waiting for a buyer

 • If the tenant doesn’t leave, you may need to evict